Jump to:

 Implementation of a falls screening program could be challenging and would be suitable for a PIP project.
 Similarly, compliance with the multifactorial intervention program (e.g., gait/balance exercise program, medication modifications, home modifications) may be problematic, and coordination with the patient’s primary care provider may be difficult; these issues may be potential PIP projects as well.

-Cutting Edge/ Emerging and Unique Concepts and Practice
+Cutting Edge/Emerging and Unique Concepts and Practice

 Gaps in the Evidence-Based Knowledge

 Commonly used Fall Risk Assessment Tools (FRAT) have varying validity and reliability.
-Poor standardization of data collection and analysis have made interpretation challenging and thus it is difficult to determine trends.
+Poor standardization of data collection and analysis has made interpretation challenging and thus it is difficult to determine trends.
 Public health initiatives to reduce falls are necessary to translate the positive evidence that exists towards developing more effective fall prevention strategies.

 Research targeting health professionals is needed to increase clinician awareness and for implementation of clinical practice guidelines and effective interventions to decrease falls.
-Improved communication and collaboration are needed between referring clinicians and community service providers, who can develop and deploy ongoing community-based fall-prevention activity programs.32 More studies exploring methods for increasing acceptance and adherence to effective falls prevention programs by older people and measurement of outcomes are also needed.33
+Improved communication and collaboration are needed between referring clinicians and community service providers, who can develop and deploy ongoing community-based fall-prevention activity programs.26 More studies exploring methods for increasing acceptance and adherence to effective falls prevention programs by older people and measurement of outcomes are also needed.

 The impact of management programs for risk factors, such as cognitive impairment and urinary incontinence needs additional investigation.
-Better standardization of research methods needs to be adopted in future studies.

 Economic evaluations should be conducted alongside randomized controlled trials to establish the cost-effectiveness of each intervention being tested.
 Measuring health related quality of life as an outcome, defining the perspective and timeframe for costs, collecting data on healthcare use, costing healthcare resources, calculating cost-effectiveness ratios (if the intervention is effective in reducing falls), and evaluating uncertainty is needed.
-Guidelines for carrying out and reporting economic evaluations in falls prevention trials have recently been published.

 References

-2. World Health Organization.
+1. World Health Organization.
 WHO global report on falls: Prevention in older age.
 Genève, Switzerland: World Health Organization; 2007.

-5. Schwenk M, Lauenroth A, Stock C, Moreno RR, Oster P, McHugh G, et al. Definitions and methods of measuring and reporting on injurious falls in randomised controlled fall prevention trials: a systematic review.
+3. Schwenk M, Lauenroth A, Stock C, Moreno RR, Oster P, McHugh G, et al. Definitions and methods of measuring and reporting on injurious falls in randomised controlled fall prevention trials: a systematic review.
 BMC Med Res Methodol [Internet].
 2012;12(1):50.
 Available from: http://dx.doi.org/10.1186/1471-2288-12-50

-7. Galet C, Zhou Y, Ten Eyck P, Romanowski KS.
+6. Galet C, Zhou Y, Ten Eyck P, Romanowski KS.
 Fall injuries, associated deaths, and 30-day readmission for subsequent falls are increasing in the elderly US population: a query of the WHO mortality database and National Readmission Database from 2010 to 2014.
 Clin Epidemiol [Internet].
 2018;10:1627–37.
 Available from: http://dx.doi.org/10.2147/clep.s181138

 9. Moncada LVV, Mire LG.
 Preventing Falls in Older Persons.
 Am Fam Physician.
 2017 Aug 15;96(4):240-247.